 There are common cactus pests such as scale and mealybugs, that will require manual or chemical controls.

 Saguaro Cactus Blossoms

 Saguaro cactus are slow to develop and may be 35 years of age or more before they produce the first flower.
-The flowers bloom in May until June and are a creamy white color that is about three inches across.
-The Saguaro cactus blossoms only open at night and close in the day, which means they are pollinated by moths, bats and other nocturnal creatures..
+The flowers bloom in May until June and are a creamy white color and about 3 inches (8 cm.) across.
+The Saguaro cactus blossoms only open at night and close in the day, which means they are pollinated by moths, bats, and other nocturnal creatures.
 The flowers are generally located at the end of the arms but may occasionally decorate the sides of the cactus.